ARM-software/Arm-2D/documentation/introduction.md

-# Introduction for Arm-2D
+# Introduction for Arm-2D {#intro}

 As part of the Arm-2D help document, this article mainly explains and introduces some basic concepts and necessary knowledge of using Arm-2D.
 It doesn't matter whether you have read the **README** document (in the root directory) or not.
 The content of this article is suitable for users who are new to the Arm-2D concept.

 **NOTE:**

 1. This library is a research project used to explore and demonstrate the possibilities of delivering smart-phone modern graphic user interface using low-cost and resource constraint micro-controllers.
 It is not a committed product from Arm, and the quality of the service is not validated with sophisticated tests but some functional tests.

 2. The library name, i.e. **Arm-2D**, is a temporary term and might be subject to change in the future.
 The term "the Library" used in this document refers to the **Arm-2D** library unless otherwise.